simetenn/uncertainpy/README.md

 `uncertainpy.NeuronModel` requires the external simulator [Neuron](https://www.neuron.yale.edu/neuron/download) (with Python), a simulator for neurons.
-This must be installed by the user.
+Neuron must be installed by the user.

 #### NestModel